The Personal Services Regulation and Personal Services Standards establish minimum health and safety requirements for the personal services industry.

 - The standards support the regulation by establishing detailed operational requirements for protecting public health.

 The regulation and standards were amended to address issues and gaps that have been identified since they were last amended in 2003.
-The changes to the regulation and standard are designed to place minimal administrative and financial burden on businesses and align with similar protections implemented in other provinces.
+The changes to the regulation and standards are designed to place minimal administrative and financial burden on businesses and align with similar protections implemented in other provinces.

 - a lengthy review of current literature and evidence;